bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 applications designed and implemented in compliance with principles of the REST architectural style.

-|axon-ivy| uses the reference implementation libraries of JAX-RS called `Jersey
+Axon Ivy uses the reference implementation libraries of JAX-RS called `Jersey
 <https://jersey.github.io/>`__.